brg-liuwei/ngx_kafka_module/README.md

 Installation
 ====

-This module has a Rake-based toolchain to make it easy for you to quickly get the module running in an NGINX instance.
+This module has a Rake-based toolchain to simplify quickly getting the module running in an NGINX instance.
 If you do not have [Bundler](http://bundler.io/) installed, get it now with `gem install bundler`.
 Next, inside your clone of the repository do `bundle install`.

 At this point, you can see the commands available to you:
 ```